top of page

 bride in white dress with long veil kissing groom in gray tux infront of a mansion strata wedding films

-Amateurs, Hobbyists, and the Outsourcers $2000-$2500 Those that are at this price point may just do a few a year on the side for fun or aspire to become full-time wedding professionals, but are still refining their workflow and style which could be reflected in your final video and the planning process leading up to your wedding day.
 You also need to be aware of companies that subcontract or outsource the video work to random videographers and slap their name on it.
 They may not touch your wedding film at any point along the way.
-These companies will contract tons of weddings every year and are focused on quantity over quality.
+These companies contract tons of weddings every year and focus on quantity over quality.
 You'll find their ads on social media offering photo + video for under $2500 or films for under $2000 with long coverage hours and long edits.
 If it sounds too good to be true, it probably is.

 Bride in white dress and veil with groom in blue tux sitting in a white boho hammock